porridgewithraisins/e2ee.js/README.md

 ### Deno

-On Deno, you must pass in `deriveBits` as an additional usage for the key.
+On Deno version<1.34.4, you must pass in `deriveBits` as an additional usage for the key.
 See [here](#known-issues) for more details.

 ```js